 How much should I feed my baby?

 Determining the best serving size per meal will really depend on your baby’s appetite and mood.
 Remember to never force feed. meal time needs to remain an joyful experience and this will become especially true in the toddler years.
 Don’t worry if portion sizes vary from one day to another.
 But we know that a guide is always useful so we created a tool with average portion sizes by age and by type of food that you can download here.
-And if you want to have a sample feeding schedule by age, feel free to download this print out.

 How long should it take for a baby to feed?